lordofhyphens/Slic3r/README.md

 [manual](http://manual.slic3r.org/) for more information.

-This is a partially-Debianized fork of Slic3r, kept up-to-date with upstream.
+This is a partially-Debianized fork of Slic3r, kept up-to-date with the -stable branch of Slic3r from @alexrj.
 To build packages, make sure you have the following installed:

 debhelper (>= 9.20120312), help2man, fakeroot, libboost-all-dev,